This page summarizes requirements you should understand before you attempt to deploy the Tanium™ Client to endpoints.

 On AIX, Linux, macOS, and Solaris, it is installed as a system service.

-Tanium components use TCP/IP to communicate over IPv4 networks.
-IPv6 is not supported.
+Tanium components use TCP/IP to communicate over IPv4 networks and IPv6 networks (support for IPv6 requires version 7.3 or later on both the Tanium Server and Tanium Client).
 You must work with your network administrator to ensure that the Tanium components are provisioned IP addresses and that DNS can be used to resolve hostnames.

 Host and network firewalls may need to be configured to allow the Tanium Client process to send/receive TCP via ports 17472.